 (Sarmisegetusa Regia)

-Nearby large town: Hateg (37 miles west) and Deva (39 miles northwest)
+Nearby large towns: Hateg (37 miles west) and Deva (39 miles northwest)

 Nearest village: Costesti (12 miles northwest) and Gradistea de Munte (6 miles west)